 Imagine designing a completely customized live music program that is delivered to your residents in a group setting or staged for an individual.
 Request songs.
 Add a relaxed conversation where we can call attention to a birthday, a milestone, or anything that would engage your residents.

 I fell into a mission for elders when I started performing in nursing homes some 20+ years ago.
 A professionally-trained singer, I have literally performed thousands of concerts in senior living.
 I know how to connect with older adults.

-- Having given thousands of live performances in senior centers, skilled nursing, assisted living and independent living, I have a huge repertoire of songs to choose from and know how to engage seniors.
+- Having given thousands of live performances in night clubs, resorts, casinos, senior centers, skilled nursing, assisted living and independent living, I have a huge repertoire of songs to choose from and know how to engage seniors.
 Listen to me here.
 See me here.